-Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget USD facility for medical examination/report or otherwise Survivors of GBV/SEA/SH will be given the option to refer to the FSU for investigation and prosecution to commerce or otherwise.
-Laboratory and hospital staff will be sensitized on GBV/SEA/SH issues, GBV Manual etc. workers including cleaners for two years \$1000.00 per year Cold room operation - cleaning Inappropriate cleaning and disinfection methods can expose cleaners to infectious diseases, including COVID-19 and injury through cuts and burns and exposure to contaminated PPEs of laboratory staff government payroll these workers will also clean the cold room - Cleaning staff will be provided adequate cleaning equipment, materials, and disinfectants e.g.sodium hypochlorite Scientific Officer/Ministr y of Health and USD 200.00 (Cost covers the provision of PPEs e.g. gloves, overalls, masks, face shields and boots for two cleaners of the facility @ USD 50 per waste handler per year for two years.
-After two years, the cost of PPEs will be integrated
+Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget USD Survivors of GBV/SEA/SH will be given the option to refer to the FSU for investigation and prosecution to commerce or otherwise.
+Laboratory and hospital staff will be sensitized on GBV/SEA/SH issues, GBV Manual etc. cleaners for two years \$1000.00 per year Cold room operation - cleaning disinfection methods can expose cleaners to infectious diseases, including COVID-19 and injury through cuts and burns and exposure to In addition to the above OHS propose mitigation measures, the following cleaning mitigation are proposed: The hospital already has cleaners who are already on the government payroll these workers will also clean the cold room Cleaning staff will be provided adequate cleaning equipment, materials, and disinfectants e.g. sodium hypochlorite SL-SOPs for health care waste management prepared for the COVID-19 Emergency Response and Health Systems Preparedness Project based on the WHO COVID-19 guidelines (see attached in Appendix E) will be implemented at the facility Laboratory Scientific Officer/Minis try of Health and Sanitation USD 200.00 (Cost covers the provision of PPEs e.g. gloves, overalls, masks, face shields and boots for two cleaners of the facility @ USD 50 per waste handler per year for two years.
+After two years, the cost of PPEs will be integrated into the operational